fusonic/linq/README.md

   ->select(function($i) { return pathinfo($i); });
 ```

-Search for all users containing "Max 1", Skip 5 items, Take 2 items and select the property ID of each user.
+Search for all users containing "Max 1", Skip 5 items, Take 2 items and select the property ID of each user:
 ```php
 $result = Linq::from($users)
     ->where(function (User $u) { return StringUtil::contains($u->surname, "Max 1");  })